codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 ### Step 3: Configure OAuth2 settings in Codefresh

-Configure the settings for the OAuth2 GitHub application in Codefresh to complete the integration.
+To complete the integration, configure the settings for the OAuth2 GitHub application in Codefresh.
 Configuring the settings creates a K8s ConfigMap that references the OAuth secret credentials.
-When configuring the settings, you can work in Form mode, or directly edit the YAML manifest.
+When configuring the settings, you can work in Form mode, or directly in the YAML manifest.

 >Important:
   > The values for all the settings in the ConfigMap are the `keys` in the secret file.